NCPP/ocgis/doc/api.rst

 .. warning:: Subsetting with multiple geometries to netCDF will result in :ref:`agg_selection` being set to ``True``.
 Indexing multiple geometries using netCDF-CF convention is currently not possible.

 If a geometry(s) is provided, it is used to subset `every` :class:`ocgis.RequestDataset` object.
-Again, supplying a value of `None` (the default) results in the return of the entire spatial domain.
-Any shapefiles used for subsetting must include a unique integer attribute called `UGID` and have a WGS84 latitude/longitude geographic coordinate system.
+Supplying a value of ``None`` (the default) results in the return of the entire spatial domain.
+Any shapefiles used for subsetting must include a unique integer attribute matching the value of :attr:`ocgis.constants.ocgis_unique_geometry_identifier` and have a WGS84 latitude/longitude geographic coordinate system.
+If an ESRI Shapefile is being accessed and the file does not contain the unique identifier, the function :func:`~ocgis.util.helpers.add_shapefile_unique_identifier` may be used to add the appropriate unique identifier attribute.

-There are a number of ways to parameterize the `geom` keyword argument:
+There are a number of ways to parameterize the ``geom`` keyword argument:

 1. Bounding Box